-- 97. The principle of the use of the building as a market dwelling is considered acceptable in that it accords with policy principle set out in Policy HC1 of the Core Strategy and Policies DMC10 and DMH6 of the Development Management Plan. - 98.
-The proposals, in their amended form and subject to appropriate conditions, will preserve the special historic and architectural character and appearance of the building, its immediate setting and the setting of the Over Haddon Conservation Area.
+- 63. The proposals, in their amended form and subject to appropriate conditions, will preserve the special historic and architectural character and appearance of the building.
 The proposals will also serve to preserve archaeological interests.
-To this end, the proposals are considered to comply with the aims of Policies GSP3, L1 and L3 of the Core Strategy and Policies DM1, DMC3, DMC5, DMC7, DMC8 and DMC10 of the Development Management Plan. - 99.
-The Applicants have submitted sufficient information to address other matters, which include ecology, climate change, drainage and access/parking.
-It is also considered that the proposals will not significantly impact on the amenity of neighbouring residents.
-To this end, and subject to appropriate conditions, the proposals are considered to be compliant with Policies GSP1, GSP2, GSP3, CC1, CC5, L1, L2 and L3 of the Core Strategy and Policies DM1, DMC3, DMC5, DMC7, DMC8, DMC10 DMC11, DMC12, DMC13, DMC14, DMT3, DMT8 and DMU1 of the Development Management Plan.
+To this end, the proposals are considered to comply with the aims of Policies GSP3 and L3 of the Core Strategy and Policies DM1, DMC3, DMC5, DMC7 and DMC10 of the Development Management Plan. - 64.
+The Applicants have submitted sufficient information to address ecology.
+To this end, and subject to appropriate conditions, the proposals are considered to be compliant with Policies GSP3 and L2 of the Core Strategy and Policy DMC11 of the Development Management Plan.